arslanmusaddiq/1DT308-Introductory-Project/study_guide_1DT308.md

 **Grade D.**

--Complete the labs 0-4: Finish all parts of these labs.
+- Complete the labs 0-4: Finish all parts of these labs.
--Pass oral exam.
+- Pass oral exam.

 **Grade C.**